bluebrown/go-template-cli/README.md

 ## Decoders

-By default input data is decoded as json and passed to the template to execute.
+By default input data is decoded as toml and passed to the template to execute.
 It is possible to use an alternative decoder.
 The supported decoders are:

 - json
 - yaml
 - toml

-While json could technically be decoded using the yaml decoder, this is not done by default for performance reasons.

-## Options

-The `--options` flag is passed to the template engine.
-Possible options can be found in the [documentation of the template engine](https://pkg.go.dev/text/template#Template.Option).
-The only option currently known is `missingkey`.
-Since the input data is decoded into `interface{}`, setting `missingkey=zero` will show `<no value>`, if the key does not exist, which is the same as the default.
-However, `missingkey=error` has some actual use cases.

 ## Functions